Evanthel/slides/README.md

 # slides
-- Might be used for future presentation purposes
+- Might be used for future presentations
 - The use might vary
-- It will somehow encompass my extensive interests (or rather my understanding of them)
+- It will somehow encompass my extensive interests (or rather my understanding)